|Purpose:||Create a subdirectory|

 MKDIR [/C /D /N[et] /S] path...

 path The name of one or more directories to create.

 Internet: Can be used with FTP Servers.

 MD and MKDIR are synonyms.
 You can use either one.
-If you don't specify any arguments, MD will display its command dialog.

 MD creates a subdirectory anywhere in the directory tree.
 To create a subdirectory from the root, start the path with a backslash [\].
 For example, this command creates a subdirectory called MYDIR in the root directory: